sinai-uja/textflow/README.md

 - **Stylometry:** Number of different words, different lexical index (TTR,RTT, Herdan, Mass, Somers, Dugast, Honore), frequency of stopwords, frequency of punctuation marks, frequency of words.

-- **Polarity:** Polarity score of a text
+- **Polarity:** Polarity score of a text.

-- **Emotions:** Emotions score of a text
+- **Emotions:** Emotions score of a text.

+- **Emojis:** Number of emojis of the text, their frequence and the text with the words of the emojis instead of the emoji.

+- **NER:** the frequence of different entities, the entities grouped by each category and the text with entities instead of the words.

+- **N-Grams:** the different n-grams of the text and their frequence.

+- **Ironity:** Ironity score of a text.

 # Dependencies

-- **ComplexityAnalyzer.py, POSAnalyzer, LemmaAnalyzer:** In these classes, spacy is used to calculate the different metrics of the analyzers.
+- **ComplexityAnalyzer.py, POSAnalyzer, LemmaAnalyzer and NERAnalyzer:** In these classes, spacy is used to calculate the different metrics of the analyzers.
 If do you want to use other package, you should implements the methods nlp, sents, pos_, lemma_ and text.

-- **EmotionAnalyzer.py and PolarityAnalyzer.py:** These classes use models and pipelines of transformers, you can use different models to inference the emotion or the polarity of a text.
+- **IronityAnalizer.py, EmotionAnalyzer.py and PolarityAnalyzer.py:** These classes use models and pipelines of transformers, you can use different models to inference the emotion or the polarity of a text.

+- **EmojiAnalizer.py:** This class use emoji library.